wapmorgan/Morphos/README.md

     $dec = new morphos\RussianDeclension();
     ```

-* To learn, whether there is a form for this name (important to know a name carrier gender)
+* To learn, whether there are forms for this name (important to know a name carrier gender)
     ```php
     var_dump($dec->hasForms('Иоанн', morphos\RussianDeclension::MAN))); //true
     ```